rbsexton/workspace-ConnectIQ/README.md

 - ACP 90 Hour rules.
 This calculator calculates control close times based upon the ACP 90 hour rules, as interpreted by RUSA.
 It's applicable to all brevets sanctioned by RUSA.
 - Uniform 90-Hour time, as used by SIR

-There are three Calculators available for 2019 PBP:
+There are three Calculators available for 2019 Paris-Brest-Paris:

 - PBP 80 Hour Rules for 2019.
 - PBP 84 Hour Rules for 2019.